Team-1280-Training/Unit-5/README.md

 ## Introduction
 **Methods**, also called **functions** or **procedures**, are blocks of code that can be executed with a single statement.
 They typically perform a specific action, and allow us to define code once but easily use it many times. \
+Methods allow us to reuse code and reduce code duplication. \
 Programs **call** or **invoke** methods to run the code inside.

 Methods may take in values called **arguments** as input, which assigns them to **parameters**, variables inside the method which get arguments. \